DualRTC-io/DualRTC.io/README.md

 * [WebRTC 1.0: Real-time Communication Between Browsers](http://www.w3.org/TR/2015/WD-webrtc-20150210/)

 # License
 The MIT License.
-Please see [the license file](LICENSE) for more information.<br>
+Please see [the license file](LICENSE) for more information.
-Also managed under [SAMSUNG SOFTWARE MEMBERSHIP](http://www.secmem.org/) in Gangbuk, Seoul.